 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Certificate in Conflict Resolution (AK3653) CV, interview may be required.
 Relevant community or work experience.
-Certificate in Language Teaching to Adults (AK3722) Relevant work experience Interview may be required Certificate in New Zealand Sign Language and Deaf Studies (AK3690) A basic knowledge of New Zealand Sign Language, interview, CV and Addendum a Certificate in Business (AK3539) Completion year 13 or evidence of suitability to undertake the programme.
+Certificate in Language Teaching to Adults (AK3722) Relevant work experience Interview may be required Certificate in New Zealand Sign Language and Deaf Studies (AK3690) A basic knowledge of New Zealand Sign Language, interview, CV and Addendum ^a Certificate in Business (AK4740) Completion year 13 or evidence of suitability to undertake the programme.
 Certificate in Māori Development (AK3767) Applicants are required to have met University Entrance requirements Interview may be required.
-Key List D Language Rich Subjects: English, History, Geography, Classical Studies, History of Art, Media Studies, Economics, Te Reo Mangatira, Physical Education, Drama, Social Studies Classical Studies, History of Art, Media Studies, Economics, Social Studies a.
+Key Language Rich Subjects: English, History, Geography, Classical Studies, History of Art, Media Studies a.
 This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice.